-With regard to subsidiaries not included in consolidation with Own Funds below requirements, this category does not apply to the Banca Generali Group as the only entity not consolidated from a prudential standpoint does not have regulatory obligations relating to prudential requirements, including Own Funds
+With regard to subsidiaries not included in consolidation with Own Funds below requirements, this category does not apply to Banca Generali.

-The Banca Generali Group does not come within the derogations set out in Articles 7 and 9 of the CRR.
+Banca Generali Group does not come within the derogations set out in Articles 7 and 9 of the CRR.

-With regard to the aggregate amount by which the actual Own Funds are less than required in all subsidiaries not included in the consolidation, this point does not apply to the Banca Generali Group.
+With regard to the aggregate amount by which the actual Own Funds are less than required in all subsidiaries not included in the consolidation, this point does not apply to Banca Generali Group.